Luisblanco77/Luisblanco77/README.md

-- 👋 Hi, I’m @Luisblanco77 MD and CS student.
+- 👋 Hi, I’m @Luisblanco77 Medical Doctor and Computer Science student.
-- 👀 I’m interested in coding, videogames and wine.
+- 👀 I’m interested in frontend, fullstack and data science, passionate about medicine and coding.
-- 🌱 I’m currently learning Python, SQL, Java, C++.
+- 🌱 Python, SQL, Java, HTML, CSS, Javascript.
-- 💞️ I’m looking to collaborate on medical programming.
+- 💞️ I’m looking for a job in programming, fast learner, cool guy and responsible.
 - 📫 How to reach me ... nandoblancocr@gmail.com

 <!---